5 things to do in New Orleans (with and without kids)

 On a recent trip to New Orleans, knowing that I wanted to write this exact story, I dove in and tried out iconic experiences for adults and kids.
 Here are my favorite suggestions for making the most of the city both with (and without) kids.

-Things to Do in New Orleans for Culture and History
+Things to do in New Orleans for culture and history

 view of room at VueOrleans showing jazz musicians on screens